Borland C++

-Borland C++ is a C and C++ IDE (integrated development environment) released by Borland for MS-DOS and Microsoft Windows.
+Borland C++ was a C and C++ IDE (integrated development environment) released by Borland for MS-DOS and Microsoft Windows.
 It was the successor to Turbo C++ and included a better debugger, the Turbo Debugger, which was written in protected-mode DOS.

 Libraries

 Object Windows Library (OWL): A set of C++ classes to make it easier to develop professional graphical Windows applications.

 Turbo Vision: A set of C++ classes to create professional applications in DOS.
 Those classes mimics some of the aspects of a Windows application like: dialog boxes, messages pumps, menus, accelerators, etc.

 Borland Graphics Interface: A library of functions for doing simple, presentation-style 2D graphics.
 Drivers were included for generic CGA, EGA and VGA capability, with support for a limited number of video-modes, but more advanced, third-party drivers were also available.

 Add-ons

 Borland Power Pack for DOS: Used to create 16- and 32-bit protected mode DOS applications, which can access a limited scope of the Windows API and call functions in any Windows DLL.

 Borland Code Guard: Once installed and integrated within the IDE, Code Guard can insert instrumentation code in the final executable that can be used to monitor: pointer usage, API calls, how many times some function is called, and other features.
 If some error is found, a pop-up window appears, the debugger can stop, or a log is written to disk.
 Delivered for 16- and 32-bit applications.